 Winlaton has its own strange tales of witchcraft and ghostly goings-on.
 I can’t find any specific reference to the Witches’ Circle in local history texts or online, but there are tales of witches living in the aptly-named Haghill Wood, which is adjacent to Lands Wood.
 There is also the strange tale of one Jane Watson, a local healer, who apparently terrorised the inhabitants of the Winlaton Whitehouse, a manor located at what is now Axwell Park.
 Two children were said to have been visited in the night by ‘the witch’ Watson, who tried to give them an apple and then disappeared in a ‘flash of fire’.
 A servant heard the children yelling, ran to their room, and said she saw Watson hiding under the children’s bed.
 The master of the house, John Ogle, thrust his rapier under the bed, and a terrible scream was heard.
 But all that was found was a half-eaten apple.

 There are plenty of ghost stories, too.
 One is the tale of the ghost of Anne Walker, who somehow alleged from the grave that she had been murdered by the owners of the flour mill at Winlaton Mill in the 1630s.
 The two owners pleaded their innocence, but were found guilty and hanged.
-A legal curiosity, the case is almost certainly the only one in history where the evidence of a ghost was heard in a court of law.
+A legal curiosity, the case is possibly the only one in history where the evidence of a ghost was heard in a court of law.
 There are also several ghost stories associated with Gibside Hall, which overlooks the Witches’ Circle and was named by the National Trust as the fifth ‘most haunted property’ in the UK.
 It’s said to be haunted by the ghost of Mary Eleanor Bowes, ‘the Unhappy Countess’, or ‘the Grey Lady’.

 One of the most famous old Winlaton tales is that of an ‘unknown gentleman’ who was found hanging from a tree in Lands Wood in 1660.
 It was supposed that this man, later named as Selby, was a prominent Parliamentarian who had hanged himself on hearing of the Restoration of Charles II.
 Suicide was illegal, and suicides could not be buried in consecrated ground.
 Instead, the man’s body was taken to a crossroads in Winlaton, at Knobby Ends Lane, and buried at midnight.
 A stake was driven through his heart in the belief that this would prevent his ghost from walking (a vampiric touch pre-dating Bram Stoker’s Dracula by a couple of centuries).
 ‘Selby’s grave’ became a local landmark, and for hundreds of years passers-by would throw three stones at the cairn that marked the grave – a superstition supposedly designed to help a spirit pass to the afterlife.